NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

 const tolerance = 0.001;
 const newtonraphson = new NewtonRaphson(tolerance);
 newtonraphson.solve(initial_guess);
-// newtonraphson.iterations is a vector object which not consumeable by Vega
+// newtonraphson.iterations is a vector object, which is not
+// consumeable by Vega, so we need to convert Emscripten's
-// So convert Emscripten vector of objects to JavaScript array of objects const iterations = new Array(
+// vector of objects to a JavaScript array of objects first const iterations = new Array(
     newtonraphson.iterations.size()
 ).fill().map(